chrisguest75/python_examples/45_pipenv_categories/README.md

 NOTES:

 - You can use `pipenv` categories to switch packages that get installed.
-- BE CAREFUL: You have to rebuild the `Pipfile.lock` as it is this that determines the packages to be used.
+- WARNING: You have to rebuild the `Pipfile.lock` as it is this that determines the packages to be used.
-- BE CAREFUL: You should be exporting the hashes into the requirements file.
+- WARNING: You should be exporting the hashes into the requirements file.
 Otherwise when installing the GPU category it would get very confused installing the nvidia libs but `pytorch+cpu` package
+- `dev-packages` and `packages` are individually installable.
+If you're missing some packages it might be because you haven't installed `packages` category.

 TODO: